department-of-veterans-affairs/va.gov-team/platform/testing/contract-testing/how-to-use-pact-for-contract-testing.md

 **Provider states** -- Allows the consumer to define a state in which the provider should be in when making making a request for response codes, data, etc. Provider states define the state of the provider and how it will handle a response given it's current state and the data that should exist.

 **Pact helper** - Pacts verified by the `pact:verify` task and configured in the `pact_helper.rb` file in your provider codebase.
 Currently, the `pact_helper` implements rspec and pact configurations as well as `git_sh`a and `git_branch tagging` for the consumer and provider in the broker.

 #### Naming Conventions

-The purpose of contract testing is to ensure that the consumer and provider have a shared understanding of the messages that will pass between them. **To that end, we follow a policy of explicit or descriptive naming when defining interactions and provider states.** The goal is for developers to understand any interaction in a pact.
+The purpose of contract testing is to ensure that the consumer and provider have a shared understanding of the messages that will pass between them. **To that end, we follow a policy of explicit or descriptive naming when defining interactions.** The goal is for developers to understand any interaction in a pact.

 Pacts involve a consumer and provider pair that are named from the pact tests written on the consumer side (in vets-website).
-When writing pact tests, follow these naming conventions:
+For these tests, **name the consumer and provider according to these conventions**:
 - The consumers are the apps in vets-website and should be named accordingly.
 Every app's `manifest.json` has an `appName` value that may be referenced as the consumer name, whether in full or in shorthand (as long as it's clear).
 - The provider is vets-api and should be named as "VA.gov API" in the pacts.

+There are some key attributes to consider the naming of when describing interactions: provider state, request description, consumer, and provider.
+> Given `<provider state>`, upon receiving `<request description>` from `<consumer>`, with `request object` `<provider>` will respond with `<response object>`.
+> Given **at least one matching result exists**, upon receiving **a search query** from **Search**, with `<request>` **VA.gov API** will respond with `<response>`.

-- For example, [this pact in the broker](https://vagov-pact-broker.herokuapp.com/pacts/provider/VA.gov%20API/consumer/Search/latest) describes the interactions between the Search app and VA.gov API.
+- For example, [this pact in the broker](https://vagov-pact-broker.herokuapp.com/pacts/provider/VA.gov%20API/consumer/Search/latest) describes the interactions between the *Search app* and *VA.gov API*.

-Provider states are namespaced also by pairings of consumer and provider.
-When defining states in vets-api, the provider in this context is always "VA.gov API", so sets of states are effectively namespaced per consumer using provider state files.
+Provider states are also namespaced by these pairings of consumer and provider.
+The provider for our purposes is always "VA.gov API", so sets of states are effectively namespaced per consumer using provider state files in vets-api.
 A provider state file defines all the provider states used in the pact for a given consumer.
 - In vets-api, provider state files are located in `spec/services_consumers/provider_states` and named after the vets-website apps that are consumers vets-api.
 - For example, [the provider state file for search](https://github.com/department-of-veterans-affairs/vets-api/blob/master/spec/service_consumers/provider_states_for/search.rb) has a state described as “at least one matching result exists”, which sets up the expected preconditions for any interaction that uses this state in the search pact.